 As you sit down and begin your project, envision what you want to accomplish.
-Literally tell yourself, “I am going to focus on X for the next two hours.”
+Literally tell yourself, “I am going to accomplish X in the next two hours.”
 Telling this to yourself helps put you in the mindset of tackling your project, and will help keep your mind from wandering.

 4. Write it Down

 Keep a notepad next to you for when your mind inevitably does wonder.
 This is where you can write down all of the random to-do’s that pop into your head that – at the time – usually seem more urgent/interesting than the current task at hand.

 Write each of those thoughts down and tell yourself that after you finish your two-hour block of time, you can work on your to-do list.
 This leads directly to step five.

 5. Take a Break

 After you finish your block of time, allow yourself 15 or 20 minutes to check that Facebook account, scroll through your Instagram feed, or follow up on those text messages from your friend.

-Make sure, however, that you set a timer and get back to work after those 15 or 20 minutes; if you’re not careful, it is very easy to let that 15 minutes morph into 30 minutes, 45 minutes, an hour…
+Make sure, however, that you set a timer and get back to work after those 15 minutes; if you’re not careful, it is very easy to let that 15 minutes morph into 30 minutes, 45 minutes, an hour…

 6. Repeat steps three through five